Box Office Poison (magazine article)

 Box Office Poison is the title given in popular culture to a trade magazine advertisement taken out on May 4, 1938, in The Hollywood Reporter by the Independent Theatre Owners Association.
 Penned by the group's president, Harry Brandt, the title of the red-bordered ad was WAKE UP!
 Hollywood Producers.
-The ad named several actors "whose box office draw is nil", and added that "Dietrich, too, is poison at the box office" which led to the moniker that it is popularly remembered by.
+The ad named several actors "whose box office draw is nil", and added that "Dietrich, too, is poison at the box office" that led to the moniker by which it is popularly remembered.

 Content

 The full content of the advert: